docker/docs/engine/swarm/admin_guide.md

 ## Add worker nodes for load balancing

 [Add nodes to the swarm](/engine/swarm/join-nodes.md) to balance your swarm's load.
-Replicated service tasks will be distributed across the swarm as evenly as possible over time, as long as the worker nodes are matched to the requirements of the services.
-When limiting a service to run on only specific types of nodes, such as nodes with a specific number of CPUs or amount of memory, remember that worker nodes that do not meet these requirements will not be able to run these tasks.
+Replicated service tasks are distributed across the swarm as evenly as possible over time, as long as the worker nodes are matched to the requirements of the services.
+When limiting a service to run on only specific types of nodes, such as nodes with a specific number of CPUs or amount of memory, remember that worker nodes that do not meet these requirements cannot run these tasks.

 ## Monitor swarm health